kayx23/trakydeng.ca/content/blogs/2023-06-18--forwarded.md

 X-Forwarded-For: 192.168.0.7, 10.41.3.18, 10.172.238.178
 ```

-Or the newer header field `Forwarded`, such as:
+You may also have seen a simialr header field `Forwarded` that looks like:

 ```
 Forwarded: for=192.168.0.7; by=10.41.3.18; by=10.172.238.178
 ```

-The **MDN web docs** of these headers can be found at:
+This blog explains how similar and different the two HTTP headers are.
+Their MDB web docs can be found at:

 * [X-Forwarded-For](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For)
 * [Forwarded](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Forwarded)

-This blog explains how similar and different the two HTTP headers are.

 ## Comparisons